PredixDev/predix-seed/README.md

 bower install
 ```

-3. In your ~/.bower_profile or ~/.profile proxy settings, in the no_proxy make sure you included ".ice.ge.com" inorder to make sure predix-seed authintication works with the cloud foundry authentication UAAC endpoint.
-If you haven't set your proxy already, below is a sample proxy settings...
+3. In your proxy settings in `~/.bower_profile` or `~/.profile`, include `.ice.ge.com` in your `no_proxy` to ensure predix-seed authentication works with the Cloud Foundry authentication UAAC endpoint.
+If you haven't set your proxy already, here are some sample settings:

 ```
 export HTTPS_PROXY="http://proxy-src.research.ge.com:8080"